<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2792338&amp;fmt=gif">

 I once worked for a sales manager who told me that he never lost a sale by following up, but he lost a lot because he didn’t follow up.
 You can automate a lot of this, and it doesn’t take a lot of time, but don’t be afraid to court and recruit these families.

-A platform that automates follow-ups can make this process a lot easier.
-Watch the video below to learn more about one such platform, SchoolMint Connect:
+A school CRM platform that automates follow-ups, like SchoolMint Connect, can make this process a lot easier.

 Partner with SchoolMint to Improve Your School Tour